franzbu/EnhancedSpaces.spoon/README.md

 # EnhancedSpaces

-## First Things First: Who Is This Tool For?
+## First Things First: Who Is This For?

 Every power user sooner or later feels restricted by the confinements of a single screen; there is simply never enough space.
 While the obvious remedy is a multi-monitor arrangement, there is a lesser known solution that enables the user to have more than one screen on a single display: virtual screens or, as they are called in EnhancedSpaces, mSpaces.